tomohisa/dcb-events.github.io/docs/libraries/specification.md

 - It _MUST_ contain a set of [QueryItems](#queryitem) with at least one item or represent a query that matches all events
 - All QueryItems are effectively combined with an **OR**, e.g. adding an extra QueryItem will likely result in more events being returned

-To differentiate the two query variants, dedicated factory methods might be useful:
+To differentiate the two query variants, dedicated factory methods might be helpful:

 ```
 Query.fromItems(items)